Giulio64/IOT2020Assignments/README.md

 * [Demonstration] See a demonstration on youtube: https://youtu.be/t0e9Yn5L86A
 * [Tutorial]check the post on linkedin for the full tutorial: https://www.linkedin.com/posts/giulio-serra-02966b151_iot-tutorial-2-st-assignment-activity-6651485074720198658-sDRH

+3^Assignment

+"In this assignment we will built on-top of the cloud-based and edge-based components developed in the first and second assignments.
+Now we will replace the MQTT protocol and the short-range wireless medium with LoRaWAN and TheThingsNetwork.
+In this assignment you need to develop a new RIOT-OS application that will be executed on the B-L072Z-LRWAN1 LoRa kit.
+You will use TheThingsNetwork to interconnect the sensor devices with the cloud infrastructure via the MQTT protocol."

+* [Demonstration] TBD
+* [Tutorial] TBD

-please se inside Application Logic and presentation for the resources of the 2^nd assignment
+please see inside Application Logic and Presentation for the resources of the 2^nd assignment

 PLEASE NOTE: due to github limitation i cannot upload the full working code with all the modules and frameworks, if you want a full functional copy please email me at: serra.1904089@studenti.uniroma1.it